 Do you have muscle tightness or soreness?
 Do your muscles need to recover from the stress and strain that you put them through?
 Do you have a limited range of motion in some areas?
-These are some of the reasons we need to foam roll.
+These are some of the reasons to practice foam rolling for muscle detox.

-• Corrects muscle imbalances: Foam rolling helps our muscles relax and provides the optimal length-tension relationship between muscles, which in turn, will avoid imbalances and restrictions when we perform exercises.
-This also helps our Central Nervous System (CNS) provide positive feedback
+- Corrects muscle imbalances: Foam rolling helps our muscles relax and provides the optimal length-tension relationship between muscles.
+This, in turn, will avoid imbalances and restrictions when we perform exercises.
+This also helps our Central Nervous System (CNS) provide positive feedback.

-• Improves range of motion: When we exercise, knots can form in our muscles which can interfere with the full range of motion.
-So, the foam rolling breaks up these knots to allow our joints to move in the full range of motion
+- Improves range of motion: When we exercise, knots can form in our muscles.
+This can interfere with our full range of motion.
+Foam rolling breaks up these knots to allow our joints to move in the full range of motion.

-• Relieves muscle soreness and joint Stiffness: Foam rolling enhances blood circulation to the body which also helps remove toxins from the body.
-Foam rolling is most productive when done with hydrated muscles which are more pliable
+- Relieves muscle soreness and joint stiffness: Foam rolling for muscle detox enhances blood circulation to the body, which also helps remove toxins from the body.
+Foam rolling is most productive when done with hydrated muscles because they are more pliable.

-•Improves neuromuscular efficiency: Foam rolling increases blood circulation which in turn brings oxygen to our muscles
+- Improves neuromuscular efficiency: Foam rolling increases blood circulation, which helps bring oxygen to our muscles.

-• Muscle relaxation: Our muscles relax due to the activation of the sensory receptors that connect our muscle fibers to our tendons
+- Muscle relaxation: Our muscles relax due to activation of the sensory receptors that connect our muscle fibers to our tendons.